In association with the ADB Institute

 AGENDA AND ISSUES FOR DISCUSSION

-The OECD, as part of its extensive work on green finance and investment, convened the inaugural 2014 Green Investment Financing Forum (GIFF) and the 2nd GIFF in 2015 at OECD Headquarters.
-Building on the success of these events, this year, the OECD held the 3rd GIFF event in Tokyo, in association with the Asian Development Bank Institute (ADBI).
-This event, as in previous years, gathered senior policy makers and key actors in financing green investment from around the world for a targeted discussion under the Chatham House Rule.
+As part of its extensive work on green finance and investment, the OECD convened the inaugural 2014 Green Investment Financing Forum (GIFF) and the 2nd GIFF Forum in 2015 at OECD Paris.
+Building on the success of these events, the OECD held the 3rd GIFF Forum in Tokyo, in association with the Asian Development Bank Institute (ADBI).
+This event, gathered senior policy makers and key actors in financing green investment from around the world for a targeted discussion under the Chatham House Rule.

 This year’s edition focused on Asia – a region with rapidly growing economies, developing financial markets and colossal green investment needs.
 Policy makers in Asia are increasingly examining ways to promote investment in high-quality, green infrastructure in order to achieve sustainable growth while ensuring the transition to a low-carbon economy.